Chicken and Rice Casserole

 - Add broth to the skillet, increase heat to high and bring to a simmer.
-Remove from heat, and whisk in cream cheese until melted.
+Whisk in cream cheese until melted.

 - Cover with foil and transfer to the oven.
-Bake until the chicken is cooked through and the rice has absorbed the liquid, about 45 minutes.
+Bake until the chicken is cooked through and the rice has absorbed the liquid, 38 to 45 minutes.

 - Remove foil, top with cheese and return to the oven until melted, about 10 minutes.
 Let rest uncovered for 10 minutes and serve hot garnished with parsley if desired.